wdporter/i-am-that-vuepress/50-self-awareness-is-the-witness/readme.md

 all-exclusive Life, in which birth is death and death is birth.

-**Q:**&ensp;The Absolute or Life you talk about — is it real, or a mere theory to cover up our ignorance?
+**Q:**&ensp;The Absolute or Life you talk about — is it real, or a mere theory to cover up our ignoreänce?

 **M:**&ensp;Both.
 To the mind, a theory; in itself — a reality.
 It is reality in its spontaneöus and total rejection of the false.
 Just as light destroys darkness by its very presence, so does the absolute destroy imagination.
-To see that all knowledge is a form of ignorance is itself a movement of reality.
+To see that all knowledge is a form of ignoreänce is itself a movement of reality.
 The witness is not a person.
 The person comes into beïng when there is a basis for it, an organism, a body.
 In it the absolute is reflected as awareness.
 Pure awareness becomes self-awareness.
 When there is a self, self-awareness is